TREASURIES-Yields hit three-year highs, housing data in focus

 Data last week showed that the consumer price index jumped 1.2% last month, the biggest monthly gain since September 2005.
 In the 12 months through March, the CPI accelerated 8.5%, the largest year-on-year gain since December 1981.

-The Fed is now expected to hike rates by 50 basis points at its May and June meetings, at least.
-Fed funds futures traders are expecting the Fed’s benchmark rate to rise to 1.28% in June and to 2.67% next February, from 0.33% now.
+The Fed is expected to hike rates by 50 basis points at its May and June meetings, at least.
+Fed funds futures traders are expecting the Fed’s benchmark rate to rise to 1.27% in June and to 2.65% in February, from 0.33% now.
 FEDWATCH

 Housing data will be in focus this week for signs on whether a rapid jump in mortgage interest rates is beginning to dent demand, with houses already having become less affordable due to soaring prices.